 Overview

-In addition to caller identity authentication/verification, 9-1-1 calls and callback calls may also be subject to Resource-Priority Header (RPH) signing and, in the case of callback calls, SIP Priority header signing.
+In addition to caller identity authentication/verification, 9-1-1 calls and callback calls may also be subject to RPH signing and, in the case of callback calls, SIP Priority header signing.
 In the context of 9-1-1 calls, a signed RPH received in an incoming SIP INVITE message will convey to an NG9-1-1 Emergency Services Network provider that they can trust that the RPH was populated by the originating service provider, as opposed to being inserted by a threat agent.
 In the context of callback calls, a signed RPH and SIP Priority header would indicate that the NG9-1-1 Emergency Services Network provider asserts that they recognize the call is a callback call and, as such, that an RPH value in the ‘esnet’ namespace and a SIP Priority header with the value “psap-callback” are appropriate.
 The SHAKEN model specified in ATIS-1000074-E [Ref 5] can be leveraged to cryptographically sign and verify the SIP RPH field in SIP INVITE messages associated with 9-1-1 and callback calls and the SIP Priority header associated with callback calls.
 Using the PASSporT extension defined in IETF RFC 8443 [Ref 16], the RPH assertion values and SIP Priority header claim described in draft-ietf-stir-rph-emergency-services-07 [Ref 7] and the associated STI protocols, SIP RPH and Priority header field contents can be signed and verified.

 The framework specified in this standard supports a trust mechanism for SIP RPH values associated with emergency calls and callback calls, and SIP Priority header values associated with callback calls, crossing IP NNI boundaries.
 A high-level description of the RPH/SIP Priority header signing flow supported by the framework specified in this standard is as follows: